Capture the nutritious powers of sweet potatoes!

 When served at Thanksgiving, sweet potato recipes are often made with tons of sugar.
 While they are delicious this way, they’re not exactly healthy.
 This recipe offers a creative way to prepare sweet potatoes, maximizing their health benefits.
 It makes a perfect side dish, but is hearty enough for a light meal when paired with some soup or a green salad.

-- 2 medium leeks, white and light green parts, sliced
+- 2 leeks medium, white and light green parts, sliced

 - 2 tablespoons olive oil

-- 2 medium sweet potatoes, peeled and sliced into 1/8 inch slices
+- 2 sweet potatoes medium, peeled and sliced into 1/8 inch slices

 - 1/8 teaspoon ground nutmeg

 - 1/2 cup shredded cheddar cheese

 - salt and pepper to taste

 - Heat a large skillet over medium heat and add the olive oil.
 Add the leeks and cook until soft, about 10 minutes.
 Add the kale and garlic, and cook until kale is wilted.
 Season with salt and pepper.
 Add the milk and nutmeg.
 Stir and turn off heat.